 - Avoid alcohol, which can disrupt sleep stages.

-- Don’t drink too much fluid at night to lessen your need for bathroom trips.
+- Don’t drink too many liquids at night to lessen your need for bathroom trips.

 - Avoid exercise late in the day.

-- Avoid daytime naps or limit them to 30 minutes or less.
+- Avoid daytime naps, or limit them to 30 minutes or fewer.